firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 this should really be named "jobs" -- we will fix this in a future release.

 **ERRATA**: The following instructions assume the default buildroot-based linux distribution (br-disk).
-In order to customize fedora, you should build the basic fedora image (as described in :ref:`booting-fedora`) and modify the image directly (or in qemu).
+In order to customize Fedora, you should build the basic Fedora image (as described in :ref:`booting-fedora`) and modify the image directly (or in QEMU).
 Imporantly, Fedora currently does not support the "command" option for workloads.

 Uniform Workload JSON